 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven."
 (Matt.
 7:21)

-Doing someone else's "will" also requires we know what pleases them.
-This was another purpose for Jesus' teachings.
+What is doing the will of God?Doing someone else's "will" also requires we know what pleases them.
+This was a primary purpose for Jesus' teachings.
 He taught his students what pleases the Supreme Being.

 Jesus taught that doing the will of God, first and foremost, means loving Him.
 God does not need anything from us.
 He can do anything He wants.
 He doesn't need us to be His servants.